DreasWeiss/fccDataVisualization/README.md

 | --- | --- | --- | --- |
 | [Handle Click Events with JavaScript using the onclick property](https://www.freecodecamp.org/learn/data-visualization/json-apis-and-ajax/handle-click-events-with-javascript-using-the-onclick-property) |  | [path](./jsonApiAjax/handleClickEventsWithJavaScriptUsingTheOnclickProperty/) | [solution](./jsonApiAjax/handleClickEventsWithJavaScriptUsingTheOnclickProperty/solution.html) |

-Handle Click Events with JavaScript using the onclick property Not Passed
 Change Text with click Events
 Not Passed
 Get JSON with the JavaScript XMLHttpRequest Method